-Using a JSON message format, data the New Relic agent receives from your app is posted once a minute to the New Relic user interface.
+Using a JSON message format, data the agent receives from your app is posted once a minute to the New Relic user interface.
 The website returns a JSON response to the agent, indicating if the data was correctly received or if there was an error.

 New Relic collects the following aggregate metric data:

 - Database activity